stakater/stakater-docs/docs/content/sre/tenant-operator/customresources.md

 </details>
 <details open>
   <summary> Helm Chart Templates</summary>
-  <p>Instead of manifests, a Template can specify a Helm chart that will be installed (using helm template) when the Template is being instantiated.</p>
+  <p>Instead of manifests, a Template can specify a Helm chart that will be installed (using Helm template) when the Template is being instantiated.</p>
 </details>

 ### Mandatory and Optional Templates